Ecology and Conservation

 About me:

 I am an evolutionary biologist interested in how cooperation and conflict shape social life across the natural world.
-Much of my work is motivated by the idea that cooperation is that living systems are built from cooperative teams - genes, cells, individuals, and social groups - and that understanding how these teams form, cooperate, and negotiate conflicts can reveal general principles that apply across species.
-I study these questions using cooperative animal societies as my study organisms.
-My aim is to combine long-term field data, evolutionary theory, and comparative work to understand why social behaviour varies so widely and how different types of animal societies evolve.
+Much of my work is motivated by the idea that living systems are built from cooperative teams - genes, cells, individuals, and social groups - whose behaviour and evolution is shaped, at least in part, by some universal principles which can be uncovered through theory and experiment.
+I try to understand these principles by studying cooperative animal societes, from wasps and termites to cooperative mammals such as mongooses and killer whales.
+I hope to understand why social behaviour - such as aggression and altruism - varies so much between individuals and over time, and how different types of animal society, including human societies, evolved.

 One of my main study animals is the banded mongoose, a highly social species that lives in groups of about twenty adults plus offspring, and occurs across much of East and southern Africa.
 I started a long-term study of wild banded mongooses in Queen Elizabeth National Park, Uganda, for my PhD research, and the population has been studied continuously since then.
-Together with Francis Mwanguhya and his field team, we follow each individual mongoose from birth to death, measuing their growth and social development, reproductive success, patterns of cooperation and conflict, and aging processes.
-Working with students and collaborators, I have used this system to investigate eproductive competition, collective action, transgenerational effects, warfare, and the ecological and cognitive factors that underpin group coordination.
+Together with Francis Mwanguhya and his field team, we follow numerous groups of mongooses, tracking individual behaviour and life history from birth to death, measuing growth and social development, reproductive success, patterns of cooperation and conflict, and aging processes.
+I have used this system to investigate reproductive competition, collective action, transgenerational effects, warfare, and the cognitive capacities that make cooperation possible.

 I also work on other cooperative systems.
-With Faye Thompson I study intergroup conflict in dampwood termites, using our laboratory population of around 400 colonies.
-With Darren Croft I work on a long-term dataset of resident killer whales in the northeast Pacific, and with Jeremy Field I study social behaviour in paper wasps in southern Spain.
-My main theoretical collaborator is Rufus Johnstone, with whom I have developed models of competition, helping, and life-history evolution in long-lived social species, including humans.
-These combined empirical and theoretical approaches aim to identify patterns that link social evolution in insects, mammals, and humans.
+With Faye Thompson I study intergroup conflict in dampwood termites, using our laboratory population of around 700 colonies; with Darren Croft I work on a long-term dataset of resident killer whales in the northeast Pacific, and with Jeremy Field I study social behaviour in paper wasps in southern Spain.
+My main theoretical collaborator is Rufus Johnstone, with whom I have developed models of competition, helping, and life-history evolution in animals societies, including humans.
+One major focus of our work has been to understand why humans, and a handful of whale species, have evolved menopause.

-Over the years I have been fortunate to receive competitive research funding, including ERC Advanced and Consolidator Grants and a series of grants from NERC and the Royal Society.
+Over the years I have been fortunate to receive continuous funding for my research, including ERC Advanced and Consolidator Grants and a series of grants from NERC, the Royal Society, the Leverhulme Trust, and the German Research Foundation.
 I have also benefited from opportunities to work with outstanding colleagues internationally, including during a Humboldt Research Award held at the German Primate Center at Goettingen University and a Fellowship at the Wissenschaftskolleg zu Berlin.
-I currently supervise a group of researchers and students working on cooperation, intergroup conflict, ageing, and social development.
+I currently supervise a dynamic group of researchers and students working on cooperation, intergroup conflict, ageing, and social development.

 I am a member of the Behaviour research group, and the Human Biological and Cultural Evolution Group.
 For publications, videos and further information on my research see my group website here.